bjornregnell/SMILemu/README.md

   * https://github.com/cbrunschen/Graphic_Swing
   * https://github.com/cbrunschen/SMILemu_Swing

 The original code was based on ancient Java code that are no longer part of a modern JVM.
-This monorepo removes old stuff and includes things to make it build for a modern JVM with Java 21 using the Scala build tool call [sbt](https://www.scala-sbt.org/).
+This monorepo removes old stuff and includes things to make it build for a modern JVM with at least Java 21 using the Scala build tool call [sbt](https://www.scala-sbt.org/).

 ## How to run